What Is The Internet? Partial Connectivity in the Internet Core: Internet Islands and Peninsulas

 The number of day-long or multi-day peninsulas is small, only 1.7M events (2\%, the purple line).
 However, about 57\% of all peninsula-time is in such longer-lived events (the right, dashed line), and 20\% of time is in events lasting 10 days or more, even when longer than 5 hours events are less numerous (compare the middle, green line to the left, purple line).
-Events lasting a day are long-enough that they can be debugged by human network operators, and events lasting longer than a week are long-enough that they may represent policy disputes.
+Events lasting a day last long enough that they can be debugged by human network operators, and events lasting longer than a week suggest potential policy disputes and \emph{intentional} unreachability.
 Together, these long-lived events suggest that there is benefit to identifying non-transient peninsulas and addressing the underlying routing problem.